ifinver/aeons-info-v3/src/client/content/posts/en/zhang-sanfeng-36-instructions-on-internal-alchemy.en.md

 ### (B) Instructions for Returning to Emptiness

 Though the yang spirit has left the body, the work is not finished.
 From sitting to spirit egress is wrought by method and may proceed too swiftly; former habits are hard to erase.
 One may have an indestructible body yet not an unchanging nature—life is completed but nature not exhausted.
 Therefore, after spirit egress, continue sitting.

-33. The posture remains as before, but keep the single point of the yang spirit’s numinosity in the upper field—upright, centered, neither leaning nor deviating.
+33. The posture remains as before, but keep the single point of the yang spirit's numinosity in the upper field—upright, centered, neither leaning nor deviating.
 That is thirty‑three.

-34. Gradually, do not even hold to “the Center,” and let “methods” fall away—keep only a single expanse of pure clarity merging with the Great Void.
+34. Gradually, do not even hold to "the Center," and let "methods" fall away—keep only a single expanse of pure clarity merging with the Great Void.
 That is thirty‑four.

 35. Gradually, even the Great Void is not held; the true and the void merge as one.
 That is thirty‑five.

 36. Void upon void, nothing upon nothing; emptiness to the point where there is no more that can be emptied—only then is the utmost reached.
 That is thirty‑six.

 At this time, Emptiness is your original nature; your original nature is united with Emptiness.
 The numinous body is utterly refined—now beyond even “ancestral qi.”
 To walk the Way to this point is called “above the utmost”; to establish one’s person to this point is “before the before.”
 At the very end, the work is truly round and the fruit complete.